cirosantilli/linux-cheat/qemu.md

 > smaller images (useful if your filesystem does not supports holes, for example on Windows), optional AES encryption, zlib based compression and support of multiple VM snapshots

+## fda

+Boot from given floppy image.

+https://github.com/dcloues/os_tutorial can only be run with it.

+Must be used when `grub.cfg` uses:

+	root (fd0)

 ## ARM in x86

 <https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Virtual_ARM_Linux_environment>